gangefors/docker-airdcpp-webclient/README.md

   This volume stores the application settings.

-  Note that if you mount this directory from your host you will see the following output when running the container.
+  Note that if you bind mount this volume using a directory on your host you will see the following output when running the container.

       No valid configuration found.
 Run the application with --configure parameter to set up initial configuration.

-  This is caused by the fact that the configuration files are missing.
-  The default files are found in the [.airdcpp] directory in this repo.
+  This is caused by the fact that bind mounting a volume [will obscure any existing content][bindmount] of that volume to the bind mounted directory.
+This causes the configuration files to be missing.
+The default files can be found in the [.airdcpp] directory in this repo.

-  You can download these files with the following commands.
+  You can solve this by using the commands below.
+Notice how we use a bind mounted volume `-v $HOME/.airdcpp:/.airdcpp` instead of a named Docker volume `-v airdcpp:/.airdcpp`.

       mkdir .airdcpp
       curl -o .airdcpp/DCPlusPlus.xml https://raw.githubusercontent.com/gangefors/docker-airdcpp-webclient/master/.airdcpp/DCPlusPlus.xml
       curl -o .airdcpp/WebServer.xml https://raw.githubusercontent.com/gangefors/docker-airdcpp-webclient/master/.airdcpp/WebServer.xml
+      docker run -d --name airdcpp \
+        -p 5600:5600 -p 5601:5601 -p 21248:21248 -p 21248:21248/udp -p 21249:21249 \
+        -u $(id -u):$(id -g) \
+        -v $HOME/.airdcpp:/.airdcpp \
+        -v $HOME/Downloads:/Downloads \
+        -v $HOME/Share:/Share \
+        gangefors/airdcpp-webclient

 - `/Downloads`